Current voluntary posts available with the College and how to apply.

 We have added a ‘Global EM Interest’ box that you can tick when you log in to your Member account which is found on the ‘About you’ tab.
 This way we can keep you updated on GEM issues, events and you can help us work towards creating a real network for our Members with an interest in this area.

-The representative will communicate with other clinicians in the region and raise any relevant issues with the RCEM Scotland Board, as well as communicating relevant information from these committees back to members.
+The representative will raise any relevant academic issues with the RCEM Scotland Board, as well as communicating relevant information from these committees back to members.

 The board’s goal is to represent the voices of the hundreds of Emergency Medicine consultants, trainees, specialty doctors and ACP’s that work in emergency care in Scotland.